We discontinued phone support recently. Our rationale is explained below:

 Phone support is not documented.

 Special arrangements made on the phone must be documented by an agent who could record them inaccurately.
-By contrast, all email inquiries are associated to your account and can be viewed our entire team so that we are all familiar with your needs.
+By contrast, all email inquiries are associated to your account and can be viewed by our entire team so that we are all familiar with your needs.

 Since implementing this change, we have been diligently reviewing every customer interaction, documenting problems and developing solutions to prevent common problems from recurring.
 Most support inquiries exist because we failed in some regard.
 Either our process had a hiccup or our ordering experience was confusing.
 Already we have fixed dozens of small problems and more improvements are coming soon.